 Udon can be served hot or cold, depending on the season (and on one’s taste) and it’s prepared in many styles depending on the region you’re visiting.

 While the word udon refers to the noodles themselves, there’s no limit to the flavors, soups, and ingredients that can be added.
 As a matter of fact, challenge yourself to try out as many styles of udon as you can during your visit in Japan, and not only are you going to be satisfied, but also nowhere near the end of the list of possible dishes!

-Yakiniku restaurants are wildly popular and you can find many high-end ones, as well as more budget-friendly ones (many of which also offer all-you-can-eat menus).
+Yakiniku restaurants are wildly popular, and you can find many high-end ones, as well as more budget-friendly ones (many of which also offer all-you-can-eat menus).

 In yakiniku restaurants, you order the meat or vegetables that you prefer (seasoned or unseasoned).
 The selection is huge.
-Then you grill it yourself on a hot plate or grill usually embedded within the table.
+Then you grill it yourself on a hot plate or grill, usually embedded within the table.
 You can then add sauces such as lemon, bbq, and many others, or simply salt and pepper.

-Yakisoba as the name suggests is a variety of grilled soba (or noodles in general) and is a dish typically found at festivals.
+Yakisoba, as the name suggests, is a variety of grilled soba (or noodles in general) and is a dish typically found at festivals.
 You can also prepare yakisoba by stir-frying the noodles.
 You can add pork, fish, or vegetables and garnish with seaweed powder, ginger, and fish flakes.
-Give a finishing touch with sauces such as oyster sauce and thank us later!
+Give a finishing touch with sauces such as oyster sauce, and thank us later!

 Although the word yakitori literally means grilled chicken, this concept encompasses all kinds of skewered meat (and vegetables) prepared on a grill.
 This is a simple and flavorful dish with a never-ending list of combinations, found in several restaurants and specialty shops.
-When visiting a good izakaya, it is especially recommended to experience another one of the true popular Japanese foods.
+When visiting a good izakaya, it is especially recommended to experience another one of the truly popular Japanese foods.

 Being in Japan, we can’t leave out grilled fish.